teambit/docs/docs/welcome.md

 slug: /
 ---

-Bit is an extensible, [open-source toolchain](https://github.com/teambit/bit) for composing component-driven systems from independent components.
+Bit is an extensible, [open-source toolchain](https://github.com/teambit/bit) for building independent components, and composing them into modern component-driven systems.

 It helps developers compose and collaborate on modern applications with independent components and dependencies and makes development of component-driven simple, fast, standard, consistent and scalable.